andres-gv/rasa-tools/rasa-deploy-with-Cortex-kubernetes-aws-eks/README.md

 # Description
-This is a deployment example of an intent-entity extractor based in [Rasa](https://rasa.com/docs/).
-The deployment is done by using [Cortex](https://docs.cortex.dev/), a very interesting open source software that allows to deploy AI APIs in AWS using flexible infrastructure, including Kubernetes.
+This is a deployment example of an intent-entity extractor based in [Rasa](https://rasa.com/docs/). \n The deployment is done by using [Cortex](https://docs.cortex.dev/), a very interesting open source software that allows to deploy AI APIs in AWS using flexible infrastructure, including Kubernetes.

 There some tools to make easier deployment